 SG Modern Figured

-The SG Modern Figured has an Ebony fingerboard and a slim taper neck with contoured heels for a comfortable playing experience.
-It also has a world-class Graph Tech NuBone™ nut that will keep your strings in tune no matter what you’re doing or where the song takes a detour.
+The SG Modern Figured has an Ebony fingerboard and a slim taper neck.
+It has contoured heels for a comfortable playing experience.
+It also has a world-class Graph Tech NuBone™ nut.
+This will keep your strings in tune no matter what you’re doing or where the song takes a detour.

 1961 Les Paul SG Standard

-Les Paul SG Standard pays tribute to the original with its classic design and construction.
-In 1961, the Les Paul model was discontinued and replaced with an all-new design, which is now more commonly known as the SG or solid guitar.
+Les Paul SG Standard pays tribute to the original.
+With its classic design and construction.
+In 1961, the Les Paul model was discontinued and replaced with an all-new design.
+This is now more commonly known as the SG or solid guitar.

-Inspirational Epiphone tuner design with historical accuracy, double-ring included that makes it easy to get in tune and stay there.
+Inspirational Epiphone tuner design with historical accuracy.
+Double-ring included, which makes it easy to get in tune and stay there.
 Those looking to add a touch of flair can choose between Cherry or Classic White finishes.

 Find out where Gretsch guitars are made here!